Child pornography in the Philippines

-Child pornography and the growing commercial sexual exploitation of children in the Philippines have resulted in moves to combat this.
+Various groups have taken steps to combat growing commercial sexual exploitation of children and child pornography in the Philippines.
 In 2016, UNICEF declared that the Philippines is one of the top sources of child pornography.

 UNICEF Manila study

 According to a book by Arnie Trinidad entitled Child Pornography in the Philippines published by UNICEF Manila, a prominent case happened in Pagsanjan, Laguna, a rural community South of Manila.
 The case, according to Trinidad, involved the victimization of 590 children and adolescents aged 7 to 17 years old, by 22 American and European pedophiles who were involved in the production of pornography, drug abuse, and the sexual abuse of children.
 The study, published in 2005, documents other cases perpetrated by both foreign and local pedophiles and includes in depth analysis of the ongoing problem, in the context of the social, economic and legal environment.

 The UNICEF Manila study states that social factors increase the propensity of children to be victimized in pornography.
 Among these are the commercial sexual exploitation of children, sex tourism, poverty, peer influence, availability of technology, cultural factors, among others.